chen7897/Connect_Four_AI/README.md

 In my project i built an ai player to play the game against a player or another ai player, in order to check how well different ai models perform in this challenge.

 ## The Problem
-My goal is to create a smart AI which will perform as a "very hard" difficulty.
+My goal is to develop a smart AI capable of performing at a "very hard" difficulty level, while striking a balance between computational efficiency and the intelligence of its decision-making.
+This ensures the AI is both challenging and performant without causing noticeable delays.

 ## Development Journey: Improving the AI
 To develop a robust AI for Connect Four, I went through several stages of improvement: